 Skip to contents

 A single addr_number in y is chosen for each addr_number in x.
-If exact matches (using as.character) are not found, possible matches (within number_fuzzy_distance) are searched for in y.
-If multiple matches are present in y, the best one is selected based on the lowest absolute numeric difference with the @digits in x; ties are broken by optimized string alignment (OSA) distances and then preferring the lowest value sorted in Lexicographic order with digits preceding alphabetic characters.
+If exact matches (using as.character) are not found, possible matches within number_fuzzy_dist are searched for in y.
+If multiple matches are present in y, the selected match has the lowest absolute numeric difference from @digits in x; ties are broken by optimized string alignment (OSA) distance and then by lexicographic order with digits preceding alphabetic characters.

-addr_number objects with missing @digits or empty strings for all of @prefix, @digits, @suffix are not matched and returned as missing instead.
+addr_number objects with missing @digits, or with empty strings for all of @prefix, @digits, and @suffix, are not matched and returned as missing instead.

 Usage